Guide to Medical Billing Physical Therapy CPT Codes

 The reimbursement rates can differ depending on the provider’s location because of the GCAF.

-Medical Coding guidelines for specific CPT codes
+Medical Coding guidelines for specific physical therapy billing codes (PT Procedure Codes)

 CPT Code 97110